Karol Świerczewski: General in the Red Army

+In June 1940 Świerczewski was promoted from colonel to the lowest general rank, general major.
 Following the outbreak of the Second World War and the Soviet invasion of Poland, Świerczewski served as general in the Soviet Army.
+On June 27, 1941 he was given command of the 248th Rifle Division as it began forming at Vyazma.
+He led the division until it was largely encircled and destroyed during Operation Typhoon in the first weeks of October, although he remained in nominal command until late December.
 His Russian commanders, seeing Świerczewski's apparent incompetence and worsening alcoholism, moved him to a reserve command away from the front lines—the decision was made by General Georgi Zhukov himself.
 The fact that Świerczewski gave most of his orders under influence of alcohol had tragic consequences for his soldiers, described in General Zygmunt Berling's book Wspomnienia (Memories).

 In 1943 he became one of the generals charged with the creation of the Soviet-controlled Polish Armed Forces in the East, the 1st Polish Army.
 His alcoholism and disregard for the life and health of his soldiers stirred conflict with Zygmunt Berling, and led to his removal from command on several occasions. Świerczewski's alcoholism-related orders gained criticism from other Polish generals as well, including General Aleksander Waszkiewicz.

 In 1944 he became one of the leaders of the Polish Workers' Party and the government of People's Republic of Poland.
 In the winter of 1944 and the spring of 1945 he led the Polish Second Army during the fighting for western Poland and the Battle of Berlin.
 His leadership in the Battle of Bautzen (Budziszyn) has been severely criticized by modern historians, and he is held responsible for the Second Army's very heavy casualties in that engagement.
 While commanding, he might have been drunk, and was temporarily relieved of his command.
 However, due to important backing in the Soviet political apparatus (Main Intelligence Directorate or NKVD), not only did he retain his command, but his mistakes were hushed up, and after the war he was glorified as a hero.

 In February 1946 Świerczewski became the Deputy Defense Minister of Poland.
 He was involved in the persecution of the anti-communist underground movement in Poland, and signed many death sentences, while establishing the communist regime.